Medium Difficult Bible Quiz about Bible Characters.

 He started his ministry after he was baptized.

-3. Who were the survivors of the massive ship called the Ark?
+Who were the Bible people that were passengers on the massive ship called the Ark?

 a.
 Adam, Eve, Cain, and Seth were survivors.